 What is the Microsoft edge vpn app and Edge Secure Network?

 Edge Secure Network is a built-in privacy feature inside the Microsoft Edge browser designed to mask your IP address and encrypt data that flows through the browser, using a relay service provided by partners like Cloudflare.
 It’s not a separate, device-wide VPN app you install and run across all apps and services.
 Instead, it’s a browser-level protection layer that helps reduce online fingerprinting and protect you when you’re browsing in Edge.
-Is tour edge any good for VPNs in 2026?
-A thorough review of speed, security, and value
+Express vpn edge extension 2026

 Key points to keep in mind: